pichenettes/mutable-instruments-documentation/docs/tech_notes/timing_and_processes.md

 ### Highest priority: DSP

-A high-priority ISR tied to the DAC/Codec's DMA is responsible for processing audio.
+A high-priority ISR tied to the DAC/Codec's DMA is responsible for processing audio (see [life of an audio buffer](../life_of_an_audio_buffer)).
 In that ISR, CVs and Gate inputs are also read, once per block of audio samples.
 The "control rate" is thus defined by the buffer size.
 It is typically 1, 2 or 4kHz.

+Processing audio samples in block has several advantages:

+-   Sometimes there are samples which are more complex to compute than others - for example you're resetting an envelope or handling a discontinuity, or you're hitting wavetable data which is not in cache.
+By processing samples in a block, the timing constraint is on the total time needed to process the block, not on the time needed to process a single sample.
+-   The code processing several samples at a time is way more efficient than code processing one sample at a time - because you can keep all your state variables / phase counter in registers while the loop takes place.
+You also save the cost of pushing/saving all your registers on the stack - which will happen all the time with an ISR.

 ### Lower priority: UI Polling (optional)